g-merrill/making-a-flask-react-app-from-scratch/README.md

 ```
 $ git branch frontend
 ```
 76)  We should still be on the master branch.
-Again in the terminal, at the root level :
+Again in the terminal, at the root project level :
 ```
 $ mkdir api/static
 $ mkdir api/templates